Edith Pretty: Archaeology at Sutton Hoo

 A reconstruction of the Sutton Hoo helmet, 1971.

 Edith Dempster Pretty had become acquainted with archaeological digs early in her life through her travels.
 In addition, her friend Florence Sayce's Egyptologist uncle, Archibald Sayce, and Edith’s father, Robert Dempster, excavated a Cistercian abbey adjoining their home at Vale Royal.

 Around 18 ancient burial mounds lay on the Sutton Hoo estate, about 450 m from the Pretty home (now Tranmer House, then called Sutton Hoo House).
 At the 1937 Woodbridge Flower Fete, Edith Dempster Pretty discussed the possibility of an excavation with Vincent B. Redstone, a member of the Suffolk Institute of Archaeology, and Fellow of both the Royal Historical Society and the Society of Antiquaries.
 Redstone and the curator of the Ipswich Corporation Museum, Guy Maynard, met Edith Dempster Pretty in July regarding the project, and the self-taught Suffolk archaeologist Basil Brown was subsequently invited to excavate the mounds.
 Promising finds were made, and Brown returned in the summer of 1939 for further work on the project.
-He soon unearthed the remains of a large burial site, containing what was later identified as a 7th-century Saxon ship, which may have been the last resting-place of King Rædwald of East Anglia.
+He soon unearthed the remains of a large burial site, containing what was later identified as a 7th-century Saxon ship, which may have been the last resting place of King Rædwald of East Anglia.
 A curator of the British Museum described the discovery as "one of the most important archaeological discoveries of all time".

 The excavation was subsequently taken over by a team of professional archaeologists headed by Charles Phillips and including Cecily Margaret Guido and Stuart Piggott.
 In September 1939, a treasure trove inquest determined that the grave goods unearthed from the ship were Edith Pretty's property.
 She subsequently donated the trove to the British Museum.
 In recognition of this, Prime Minister Winston Churchill later offered Edith Pretty the honour of a CBE, but she declined.

 Death and subsequent ownership

-Edith Dempster Pretty died on 17 December 1942 at Richmond Hospital at the age of 59, of a blood clot on the brain after suffering a stroke.
+Edith Dempster Pretty died on 17 December 1942 at Richmond Hospital in London at the age of 59, of a blood clot on the brain after suffering a stroke.
 She was buried in All Saints' churchyard at Sutton.
 A portrait of a 56-year-old Pretty was painted by the Dutch artist Cor Visser and donated to the National Trust by David Pretty, her grandson.
 Most of her estate of £400,000 was placed in a trust for her son, Robert, who was subsequently cared for by his mother’s sister, Elizabeth.
 Robert went to school at Eton and afterwards went into farming.
 He died of stomach cancer (as did his father) on 14 June 1988 at the age of 57.
 Sutton Hoo was used by the War Office until 1946, when it was sold.
 In the late 20th century the house and the Sutton Hoo burial site were bequeathed by the Tranmer family to the National Trust, which now manages the site.